Wheatley is leading the way in driving a green agenda and eliminating fuel poverty by investing £100 million on sustainability initiatives.

 Improving the thermal performance of our homes not only helps us meet carbon targets but helps us tackle fuel poverty and reduce costs for customers too.

-In Glasgow, GHA is retro-fitting 36 Canadian timber homes in Drumchapel, with energy-efficient external wall insulation, triple-glazed windows, and high-efficiency air source heat pumps, solar panels and a heat recovery system.
+In Glasgow, Wheatley Homes Glasgow is retro-fitting 36 Canadian timber homes in Drumchapel, with energy-efficient external wall insulation, triple-glazed windows, and high-efficiency air source heat pumps, solar panels and a heat recovery system.

 People in Wheatley communities in Dalmarnock, Ibrox, Broomhill and Shettleston in Glasgow are helping reduce their carbon footprint and saving money thanks to an electric car sharing project.